Skip to main content

 • Use environment variables - Never commit keys to version control

-Topic access tokens provide limited access to a single topic.
+Topic access tokens provide limited access to a single private topic.

 Creating a Topic Access Token